Anjola-a/RestaurantFinder/README.md

 # Restaurant Finder Website
-This is a Node.js and Express web app.
+Here is the link to the live website https://anjirestaurantfinder.herokuapp.com/ This is a Node.js and Express web app.
 This is an app for tourists, foodies and really anyone to find yummy food in thier city!
  Users can sign up, log in, create an account, select their food preferences and location.